SrVladyslav/symfony_crud_poc_backend/README.md

 # 🔥 Symfony deployment to Platform.sh

-Follow the [Official documentation](https://docs.platform.sh/guides/symfony.html) to get started with Symfony and Platform.sh.
+You can also follow the [Official documentation](https://docs.platform.sh/guides/symfony.html) to get started with Symfony and Platform.sh.

 ## 1. Prerequisites